johnwcowan/r7rs-work/Dictionaries.md

 In order for the system to know that an object is a dictionary, a predicate must be defined that recognizes that type of dictionary.
 Then the predicate must be registered along with procedures that know how to manipulate the dictionary.
-At least the five basic dictionary procedures (see below) must be registered, but more may be provided at registration time.
+At least the six basic dictionary procedures (see below) must be registered, but more may be provided at registration time.

 We call a specific key-value pair an *association*.
 This is